JIAXINGUY/aaronstevenwhite.github.io/index.md

 Poliak, A., A. Haldar, R. Rudinger, J.E.
 Hu, E. Pavlick, **A. S. White**, & B. Van Durme.
 2018.
 [Towards a Unified Natural Language Inference Framework to Evaluate Sentence Representations](https://arxiv.org/pdf/1804.08207).
 To be presented at the 2018 Conference on Empirical Methods in Natural Language Processing, Brussels, Belgium, October 31-November 4, 2018.

 **White, A. S.**.
 2018.
-Linking distribution and inference.
+Distribution and inference.
 Colloquium talk to be given at Stanford University, October 12, 2018.

 **White, A. S.** & K. Rawlins.
 2018.
 [The typology of veridicality inferences](presentations/abstracts/white_nels49_abstract.pdf).
 Talk to be given at the 49th annual meeting of the North East Linguistic Society, Cornell University, October 5-7, 2018.